DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 Changing the `Item` mechanism directly changes the model of the `Item Display`.
 This can be either any vanilla item or a direct `Item Script` from Denizen.

 Using the `Scale` mechanism changes the item's size in the world.
-It defaults to `1,1,1`; I provided it above just to see how it's formatted.
+It defaults to `1,1,1`; provided above is just to show proper formatting.

 #### Interaction Entity

-How about we add an actual hitbox to this `Item Display` so players can interact with it?
+To allow players to interact with the item display, you must add a hitbox.

+We can do this by spawning an `Interaction Entity`.

-`Interaction Entities` provide a modifiable hitbox based on the `Height` and `Width` mechanisms, both of which default to `1`.
+These provide a modifiable hitbox based on the `Height` and `Width` mechanisms, both of which default to `1`.

-It's important to know that `width` is a radius around the middle, which is unfortunate for making rectangular hitboxes in a single horizontal direction.
+It's important to know that width is a radius around the middle, which unlike using scaling for item displays, they only increase equally in each horizontal direction and end up square in shape.
+This means that you cannot make rectangular hitboxes in a single horizontal direction.

 ```dscript_green
 chair_interaction: